 4.2.
-Supply Chain Efficiency Gains with Blockchain:
+Supply Chain Efficiency Gains with blockchain:

 A Deloitte 2019 Global Blockchain Survey revealed that 90% of executives believe blockchain technology will be crucial for their industry.
 A Statista survey showed that 77% of respondents expressed confidence in blockchain improving supply chain transparency.
 58% of companies anticipate blockchain disrupting supply chain management within 3-5 years.
 Supply chain professionals believe blockchain will enhance transparency and traceability in supply chains, with 84% using or planning to use it for supply chain applications.
 64% of supply chain professionals believe that blockchain technology will reduce fraud and errors.
-Fig. 4 shows supply Chain Efficiency Gains with blockchain all over the world.
+In the next decade, 83% of organizations expect blockchain to significantly impact supply chain operations.
+79% of supply chain leaders believe that blockchain can increase operational efficiency.
+Over 50% of professionals expect blockchain to improve supply chain visibility and transparency.